MicrosoftDocs/cpp-docs/docs/linux/set-up-fips-compliant-secure-remote-linux-development.md

    For more information on troubleshooting your connection, see [Connect to your remote Linux computer](connect-to-your-remote-linux-computer.md).

+## Command-line utility for the Connection Manager

+**Visual Studio 2019 version 16.5 or later**: ConnectionManager.exe is a command-line utility to manage remote development connections outside of Visual Studio.
+It's useful for tasks such as provisioning a new development machine.
+Or, you can use it to set up Visual Studio for continuous integration.
+For examples and a complete reference to the ConnectionManager command, see [ConnectionManager reference](connectionmanager-reference.md).

 ## Optional: Enable or disable FIPS mode

 It's possible to enable FIPS mode globally in Windows.